 Heart Health Benefits

-Avocado contains Beta Sitosterol and Omega 3 fatty acids, both of which can help improve heart health by reducing cholesterol levels (6).
+Avocado contains Beta Sitosterol and mono- and polyunsaturated fats, both of which can help improve heart health by reducing cholesterol levels (6).

-High cholesterol can be a risk factor for heart disease and according to the American Heart Association, diet-related changes can reduce cholesterol levels by up to 30% (7).
+High cholesterol can be a risk factor for heart disease and according to the American Heart Association, diet-related and other behavior changes can help reduce cholesterol levels (7).

 Helps Improve Digestion